dbrans/angular-validate-directive/README.md

 # angular-validate-directive

-An angular component for light-weight validation.
+An angular directive for doing one-off custom validation.

 Under the hood this directive uses the validator API introduced in angular 1.3.
 See NgModelController's $validators and $asyncValidators properties: